mannamraju/PDF-to-MD-Converter/output/DMAIO-Application-Observability-for-Edge-Deployed-Solutions-270325-191742.md

 # Application Observability for Edge-Deployed Solutions

+Date: **2025-03-26**

+## Status

+- [ ] Draft
+- [ ] Proposed
+- [x] Accepted
+- [ ] Deprecated

+### Decision

+Based on the criteria, OpenTelemetry is recommended as the preferred technology.
+OpenTelemetry provides the capability to queue messages in memory or on a file system to handle network interruptions between the edge and Azure, ensuring reliable telemetry transport.
+Furthermore, OpenTelemetry offers flexibility in filtering metrics, logs, and traces, optimizing data transmission by selectively sending specific telemetry types and thereby reducing outbound network traffic from the edge.
+Lastly, it should be noted that Microsoft recommends using the OpenTelemetry Collector as a data processing pipeline and is committed to using OpenTelemetry going forwards.
+You can learn more about this partnership here: [Application Insights OpenTelemetry data collection - Azure Monitor](https://learn.microsoft.com/en-us/azure/azure-monitor/app/opentelemetry-overview?tabs=aspnetcore)

+### Assessment Criteria

+1. It's crucial to account for periodic network interruption between edge systems and the cloud.
+2. Bandwidth limitations: our solution should judiciously transmit telemetry to the cloud.
+3. The system should offer workload visibility with minimal configuration.
+4. The observability system should have the capability to enrich the telemetry for improved consolidation in Log Analytics and Grafana.

 ## Overview

 In modern distributed systems, observability is crucial for maintaining the health, performance, and reliability of edge-deployed solutions.
 This document outlines design choices for implementing observability at the edge, and addresses the following business objectives: